pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/google-cloud-build.md

 - A Pulumi account.
 Don't have one?
 [Signup](https://app.pulumi.com/signup) now.
 - An existing stack or create one based off a template.
-- This page uses the [GCP Functions example](https://github.com/pulumi/examples/tree/master/gcp-ts-functions) from the Pulumi examples repo.
+- This page uses the [Google Cloud Functions example](https://github.com/pulumi/examples/tree/master/gcp-ts-functions) from the Pulumi examples repo.
     - The choice of example has no bearing on the information presented on this page.
 You may choose any example.
 However, the Cloud Functions example is the easiest and quickest to get up and running with Cloud Build.

 ## Deploying from a Cloud Source repo